 The wicked aren't just lying about David; they also hate him.
-David is being viciously attacked.
-As if that wasn't bad enough, he is being attacked by people who have no reason to hate him.
-David hasn't done anything to these people.
-In fact, he has actually shown these people a great deal of love and concern:
+David was being viciously attacked by people who had no reason to hate him.
+David hadn't done anything to these people.
+In fact, he actually showed them a great deal of love and concern:

-Psalm 109:4: "For my love they are my adversaries: but I give myself unto prayer.
-5 And they have rewarded me evil for good, and hatred for my love."
+Psalm 109:4-5: "For my love they are my adversaries: but I give myself unto prayer.
+And they have rewarded me evil for good, and hatred for my love."

-David has shown these people love, and in return they hated him.
-David did these people much good, and in return they did him great evil.
-The fault is not with David; he's done everything he could to keep the peace.
-Yet in spite of all that, David finds himself the recipient of hatred and persecution.
+David had loved these people and in return they hated him.
+David had done these people much good and in return they did him great evil.
+The fault wasn't with David because he had done everything he could to keep the peace.
+Yet in spite of all that David found himself the recipient of hatred and persecution.

 This is where things take an unexpected turn.
-Given that Christians are to love their enemies and do good to those who hate them, you would expect David's response to be something along those lines.
-You would expect David to ask God to save them, or change their heart, or show mercy to them, or something like that.
-But that is not what David does.
-Instead David turns these wicked people over to the devil so that Satan can persecute them:
+Given that Christians are commanded to love their enemies and do good to those who hate them, you'd expect David's response to be something along those lines.
+You would expect him to ask God to save them, or change their heart, or show mercy to them.
+But that's not what David did.
+Instead David turned these wicked people over to the devil so that Satan could persecute them: